 There are lots of great books about DBT, but I felt like none of them really provide a guide for how DBT skills work in real life.
 So I am writing that book–and I am so excited!
 The book will feature short stories that illustrate how DBT skills are put in to practice, then a clear explanation of the skill and ideas for practice.
 I am working with two illustrators, so the book will come alive in full color!

-If everything goes according to plan, the book will be released in the summer of 2022.
+If everything goes according to plan, the book will be released in January of 2024.
 Feel free to contact me for updates about the release.

 I would love to hear from you–there are so many reasons to connect.
 If you are looking for a therapist that does DBT, or you already have a great therapist (of any kind) but just want to add DBT Skills training classes to your treatment, or you are a clinician or treatment program looking for resources.
 Please don’t hesitate to email me at firstname.lastname@example.org.

 Diana is currently licensed to practice counseling in the state of Tennessee.

 “I have been fortunate enough to shepard many people through immense pain and suffering, into a skillful life that is deeply meaningful to them.
 It is such a priviledge to work with the suidicidal population and help a client shed suicidal ideation.
 Letting that be something they used to experience, but haunts them no more.”Diana Partington

 Therapy and Education Services